sanmathew1903/Beweb/README.md

 # Beweb django
-This is a django project for a blood donor application.
+This is a django project for a blood donation application.